 What could you analyze online, in what customers or competitors or observers are saying, that would inform your strategy or even product roadmap?
 Could you do better than just copying what others are doing?
 Could you analyze what people are saying about us or competitors online, understanding that the loudest voices aren’t a random sample of the population, but still might have something useful to tell us, even when they’re not being constructive about it?

 Sometimes you interview customers and come away with the wrong feature ideas anyway.
 Sometimes you ask them whether they’d use something, and they say yes, and they even meant it, but after spending five months building it, they don’t actually use it.
 Stretching your ability to get empirical signal helps you avoid those issues, and might even create breakthrough ideas, or avoid ideas that seem great, but aren’t.

 What if it didn’t matter how unprofitable you were?

 Maybe prices stay the same but you can spend 10x or 100x more, even if that’s wildly unprofitable.
-Or maybe the product is free, too2.
-What would you spend it on?
+Or maybe the product is free, too.
+How would you spend the money?
 How much value could you deliver, if you thought of the product as an exercise in philanthropy?